-Off-Campus Students (Adult and Online as well)
+Off-Campus Students & Jarvis Online Students

 Tuition for part-time enrollment (less than 12 hours) or an overload (19 or more hours) is assessed at \$435 per semester hour.

 Admission Application Fee \$50 (non-refundable); Housing Commitment Fee \$200 (non-refundable).